rwpeterson/tagger/README.md

 # `tagger`

 A set of time tag analysis and control code written in Rust.
-Programs should work with both Windows and Linux (apart from some small command-line programs that are Linux-only).
+Programs work with both Windows and Linux (x86_64 only).

+The end-user applications are available as binaries, but can also be compiled and ran from source.
+The libraries here can also be used in your own programs.

 If you are new to Rust, see Getting Started at the bottom.